-Southern blight of ginger [Zingiber officinale (Willd.)
-Roscoe] occurred on Hachijo Island of Tokyo Metropolis in 2012.
-A pathogen isolated from the diseased plants was identified as Sclerotium rolfsii Saccardo based on morphological characteristics as well as molecular analyses of the rDNA-ITS region.
-An inoculation test confirmed that the fungus was a causal agent of this disease.
+Southern blight of fish mint Houttuynia cordata, geranium herb Geranium thunbergii and American mandrake Podophyllum peltatum occurred in Tokyo Metropolis and Saitama Prefecture in 2012.
+The causal fungus isolated from the diseased plants was identified as Sclerotium rolfsii Sacc. based on morphological characteristics as well as molecular analyses of the rDNA-ITS region.
+Inoculation tests confirmed that the fungus was a causal agent of these diseases.
 This is the first report of the disease in Japan.

-Gray mold of Christmas bells (Sandersonia aurantiaca) and fairy bells (Disporum pullum) occurred on Hachijo Island of Tokyo Metropolis in 2011 and 2012 respectively.
-These pathogens isolated from the diseased plants were identified as Botrytis cinerea Persoon based on morphological characteristics as well as molecular analyses of the rDNA-ITS region.
+Southern blight of mukdenia (Mukdenia rossii) and lily of the valley (Convallaria majalis var. majalis) occurred in Tokyo Metropolis and Saitama Prefecture in summer 2013.
+The causal fungus isolated from the diseased plants was identified as Sclerotium rolfsii Sacc. based on morphological characteristics as well as molecular analyses of the rDNA-ITS region.
 Inoculation tests confirmed that the fungus was a causal agent of the diseases.
-These are the first reports of the diseases in Japan.
+This is the first report of the diseases in Japan.